rbarkoch/Dialedger/DESIGN.md

 - ✅ User can reorder threads via drag-and-drop with persistent order
 - ✅ User can add all 5 entry types with type-specific fields (Note, Meeting, Conversation, E-Mail, File)
 - ✅ User can edit entries after creation
-- ✅ Entries display in chronological order in a compact scrollable ledger view with formatted metadata
+- ✅ Entries display in chronological order with auto-scroll to newest entry and full timestamp precision
+- ✅ Markdown rendering support for notes and text fields
 - ✅ Modern UI with SVG icons and minimalistic design
 - ✅ Data persists between application restarts
 - ✅ Application runs on macOS (tested and working)